 Yes, I skipped September.
 See above.
 In October though, I did a few things.

 I want to an art exhibit with an odd name (Meow Wolf).
 I saw the building from the highway at some point in the summer when my brother’s family came to visit.
 My sister-in-law had gone to the Meow Wolf in Santa Fe and said it was fun and interesting so I got a ticket a few days later, and months before it opened.
-It was interesting, though as I understand it less interactive than the Santa Fe one (no need to crawl through things).
+It was interesting, though as I understand it, it’s less interactive than the Santa Fe one (no need to crawl through things).

 Then I saw Dune.
 Twice.
 I have multiple nephews with complex schedules.
 I then totally watched it a third time when a friend came to visit around Halloween.
 We talked for hours about the editing and lighting and directing and acting and score and sound editing.
 It was so fabulous to talk movies with someone at that level again after having been out of LA for so long.
 So, of course, after all that talk we had to watch it together.